Ad Code

 2) Budgeting of MIS is Extremely Difficult :

 MIS cannot be budgeted like activities of all other department.
 Hence, its expense is unpredictable.
-Even though it forms a very sensitive and important function of organisation but it is not possible to predict its expense.
+Even though it forms a very sensitive and important function of organization but it is not possible to predict its expense.

 3) Quality of Outputs Governed by Quality of Input :